Excellence in Education

 EVALUATION CRITERIA: Priority consideration will be given to proposals that:

 • Introduce or adapt an innovative or creative approach

 Grant applications submitted for the following will not be considered:

-Grants up to $500 will be awarded to individual teachers, or team of teachers and up to $1,000 for a project that will benefit a school’s entire student body.
+Grants up to $500 will be awarded to individual teachers, or up to $1,000 for a team of teachers or a project that will benefit a school’s entire student body.
 Grants will provide resources to teachers that are not available through traditional school or district sources.